 Ten Days to Two Weeks in Norway Itineraries

-Both of my ten day/two week itineraries for Norway are for northern Norway, though if you’d prefer the south then the one week itineraries I mentioned above could easily be stretched out longer.
-In fact the Odda – Hardangerfjord – Bergen itinerary mentions an optional extension by adding Ålesund and the Atlantic Road.
+All of the one week itineraries I mentioned above could easily be stretched out longer.
+In fact the Odda – Hardangerfjord – Bergen itinerary mentions an optional extension by adding Ålesund and the Atlantic Ocean Road.

 Oslo – Bodø – Helgeland – Narvik – Tromsø – Lyngen – Alta – Lofoten